Law - Political science - Administration

 Recommended prerequisites

 A taste for new technologies.
-Basic knowledge (office automation) of computers and the Internet is desired.
+Basic knowledge of computers and the Internet is desirable.

-A technical refresher program for lawyers is provided, as well as a legal refresher program for students and non-lawyer professionals.
-The refresher program takes place during the first month of the training.
+A technical refresher program is available for lawyers, as well as a legal refresher program for students and non-lawyer professionals.
+The refresher course takes place during the first month of training.

 Read more